carlnykvist/Evidence_BOF/README.md

 # Evidence_BOF

-Cobalt Strike Beacon Object File (BOF) that leverages Native APIs to get evidence for a machine in he Locked Shields exercise.
+Cobalt Strike Beacon Object File (BOF) that leverages Native APIs to get evidence for a machine in the Locked Shields exercise.
 The evidence consisted of three parts:
 Current time
 Computername and domain name
 Current user and integrity